AzureInterface/azure-ad/Module1/README.md

 1. Sign into the Azure AD portal (https://aad.portal.azure.com)
 2. Active a free trial for Azure AD premium (main dashboard of the Azure AD portal)
 3. Add a custom domain name to your directory (e.g. podx.azurepass.info)
-4. Install the AzureRM PowerShell module on your local machine in the classroom
+4. Install the AzureRM PowerShell module on your local machine in the classroom (make sure you set your execution policy first - Set-ExecutionPolicy remotesigned -Force)
 5. Verify that you can sign into your Azure subscription using the Login-AzureRMAccount cmdlet